WHAT HAPPENS NEXT

 • No coverage advice

-• No licensed agent on your side
+• No licensed advisor on your side

 • You manage everything yourself